 This was not a lawful option.
 It would have been an act of disobedience to change the punishment for fornication from the death penalty to either putting away or divorce (Deut.
 4:2; Prov.
 30:6).
-Rather, Jesus says, “Whoever may have dismissed his wife NOT OVER FORNICATION (MH EPI PORNEIA) and may have married another commits adultery” (Mt.
+Rather, Jesus says, “Whoever may have dismissed his wife NOT OVER FORNICATION (MH EPI PORNEIA; thus, Jesus is addressing a nonsexual dismissal; the penalty of fornication was death) and may have married another commits adultery” (Mt.
 19:9).

 Stated another way: